What are the hottest Greek islands

 By Mike Gerrard

-Here, then, is what to expect on some of the most popular islands at different times of year.
+Here’s a guide to the weather you can expect on some of the most popular Greek islands at different times of year.

 December, January, February

-Weather-wise, Corfu and the other Ionian islands see maximum daytime temperatures of about 13-14ºC and you will still get an average of four hours of sunshine each day.
+Corfu and the other Ionian islands (including Paxos and Kefalonia) see maximum daytime temperatures of 13-14ºC and you will still get an average of 4 hours sunshine each day.
 Despite being much further south, Crete has similar daytime temperatures, with slightly more hours of sunlight in the day.
 Figures for other popular island destinations such as Mykonos and Santorini are pretty much the same.

-Early spring is when things start to look up and temperatures start to go up in the Greek islands.
+Early spring is when things start to look up and temperatures start to rise.
 On Corfu and in the other Ionian Islands the daytime maximums will be about 16ºC in March and 19ºC in April – very comfortable.
 The sea won’t yet have had time to warm up so look for a villa with a heated pool if you want to swim, or stay at a hotel with a heated pool.

 Santorini in the Cyclades has an almost identical climate to Crete in these months, as does Mykonos, so again look for villas or hotels with heated pools.